Sport in the United Arab Emirates: Football

 Football is one the most popular sports in the country.

 Motorsport

-A motorsport race was the 1981 Dubai Grand Prix held at a purpose-built circuit in Deira Corniche and from 2010 the Abu Dhabi Grand Prix was held at the end of the season.
+A one-off motorsport race titled the 1981 Dubai Grand Prix was held at a purpose-built circuit in Deira Corniche.
+Since 2009, the Yas Marina Circuit on Yas Island, Abu Dhabi, has held the Formula One Abu Dhabi Grand Prix, with it being the final round of the season.
+The Formula 4 UAE Championship was an FIA sanctioned series that was held since 2016, however has since folded in 2024.
+Circuits that it was raced at included the Yas Marina Circuit, the Dubai Autodrome and finally two rounds outside the country in Kuwait.
+Formula Regional Middle East Championship continues to race at the Dubai and Yas Marina venues.

+There are many endurance races held in the UAE.
+The 24 Hours of Dubai race is held at the Dubai Autodrome every year in January, marking the first auto race of the calendar year.
+Another endurances race held in the Dubai includes the ALMS 4 Hours of Dubai.
+Yas Marina Circuit also hosts many endurance races including the ALMS 4 Hours of Abu Dhabi, the GT endurance race Gulf 12 Hours and the 6 Hours of Abu Dhabi which forms part of the Middle East Trophy.

+Notable drivers include Hamda Al Qubaisi and her sister Amna Al Qubaisi who both formerly raced in F1 Academy, Rashid Al Dhaheri who competes in FRECA and Federico Al Rifai who won the 2024 F4 Saudi Arabian Championship.

 Cricket

 Dubai is home to the International Cricket Council.

 Badminton

 BWF's "grassroots" programme, Shuttle Time Dubai, aims to broaden badminton's appeal and raise its profile in the emirate by working with 40 schools on how to teach and engage youth in the sport.
-The ‘BWF Destination Dubai World Superseries Finals’ leg was scheduled to be the first time the international tournament is hosted in the Middle East and enables the sport to connect with a whole new region of fans, explains BWF President Poul-Erik Høyer in his interview to Vision.
+The 'BWF Destination Dubai World Superseries Finals' leg was scheduled to be the first time the international tournament is hosted in the Middle East and enables the sport to connect with a whole new region of fans, explains BWF President Poul-Erik Høyer in his interview to Vision.

 Camel racing

 Inhabitants of Arab States of the Persian Gulf have practiced camel racing.
 Robot jockeys have been used after government regulations were passed prohibiting underage jockeys from racing.

 In 2021, an all-female camel racing team is formed.

 The cloning industry has been receiving demands from customers wanting to reproduce better racing camels for competitions.
 Where a female camel may reproduce one calf in every two years, cloning industries have increased this number to an average of 10 to 20 babies every year.
 Animal rights groups have raised concerns regarding the process which causes the animals providing egg cells and carrying embryos to "undergo undue suffering".